Summit Tunnel fire: Fire

 The three train crew members could see fire spreading through the ballast beneath the other track in the tunnel, so they left the train and ran the remaining mile to the south portal (where they knew there was a direct telephone connection to the signalman) to raise the alarm.

 Crews from Greater Manchester Fire Brigade and West Yorkshire Fire Brigade quickly attended the scene.
 Co-ordination between the brigades appears to have worked well, perhaps because they had both participated in an emergency exercise in the tunnel a month before.

-The train crew were persuaded to return to the train, where they uncoupled the three tankers still on the rails and used the locomotive to drive them out.
-Greater Manchester fire brigade then loaded firefighting equipment onto track trolleys and sent a crew with breathing apparatus (BA) in to begin their firefighting operation at the south end of the train.
+Aided by the Greater Manchester Fire Brigade, the train crew returned to the train, where they uncoupled the three tankers still on the rails and used the locomotive to drive them out.
+Fire-fighters then loaded firefighting equipment onto track trolleys and sent a crew with breathing apparatus (BA) in to begin their firefighting operation at the south end of the train.
 They also lowered hose lines down one of the ventilation shafts to provide a water supply.
 At the same time, crews from West Yorkshire fire brigade entered the tunnel and began fighting fires in the ballast at the north end of the train.

 However, at 9.40 a.m., the pressure in one of the heated tankers rose high enough to open its pressure relief valves.
 The vented vapour caught fire and blew flames onto the tunnel wall.
 The wall deflected the flames both ways along the tunnel, and the bricks in the tunnel wall began to spall and melt in the flames.
 The BA crews from both brigades decided to evacuate.
 They managed to leave just before the first explosion rocked the tunnel.
 The firefighters were saved because blast relief shafts 8 and 9 acted as flame vents (a function their designer never envisaged).

 Left to itself, the fire burned as hot as it could.
 As the walls warmed up and the air temperature in the tunnel rose, all 10 tankers discharged petrol vapour from their pressure relief valves.
 Two tankers melted (at approximately 1530 C) and discharged their remaining loads.